Child and Youth Success

-- Integration of behavioral health into primary care settings.
+- Integrating mental health into pediatric care

 The MT-PLI will also fund local and state level infrastructure development activities, led by the state Best Beginnings Advisory Council (BBAC) and the local Best Beginning Coalition already working to improve early childhood systems.